Caporale: Cello Sonatas, Handel: Arias

 21. Andrea Caporale: Cello Sonata No. 6 in G Major: III.
 Cantabile

-22. Georg Frideric Handel: Parnasso in festa HWV 73: I. Aria.
+22. George Frideric Handel: Parnasso in festa HWV 73: I. Aria.
 Verginette dotte e belle